Tour de France returns for stage 10 as riders gear up for Alps battle

-Tour de France 2022 stage 10 preview: Route map and profile of 148km road through the Alps to Megeve
+Tour de France 2022 stage 10 preview: Route map and profile through Alps to Megeve today

 There will be fresh legs as the Tour de France returns from its second rest day